 The Amasty Advanced Reports Magento 2 extension radically expands the default reporting functionality by adding top-notch analytic tools and features.
-After installing the module, you will be able to get stats related to sales, customers, and catalog.
+After installing the module, you will be able to get stats related to your sales, customers, and catalog.
 The collected data is vital for making a successful marketing strategy.
-Of course, it is still possible to use the default reports, but they will never provide enough information, and even the smallest lack of data can become a reason for failure.
+Of course, it is still possible to use default reports, but they will never provide enough information, and even the smallest lack of data can become a reason for failure.
 So, what are the core features of Amasty Advanced Reports?

-- Sales overview
+- Sales Overview

 - Orders report

 - customer group

 As for Customers reports, they include Customers report and three more unique report types – New vs. Returning Customers, Abandoned Carts, and Conversion Rate.

 Catalog, or Products, reports consist of the Bestsellers, Sales by Product, Sales by Product Attributes, Sales by Brands, and Product Performance reports.

 Furthermore, you can create custom reports by setting rule conditions based on various product attributes.
 This way, you can display sales statistics only for the items with appropriate attributes, like brand, color, size, gender, material, category, etc. For example, you can create a report with a custom selection of products on sale or new arrivals that will be generated automatically.

 We also want to say a few words about filtering options.
 The Magento 2 reports extension by Amasty allows you to filter stats by the quantity of sold products, grand total, time interval, order status, store view, and other parameters.
 You can feel free to combine them to get more precise information.